 Day 6: Fox Glacier

 Fox Glacier is only a short distance away and equally impressive.
 Much like with Franz Joseph Glacier, you can either discover it on foot or book a heli hike.
 In the afternoon, head over to Wanaka.
 It’s an enjoyable 3.5 hour drive through the Haast mountain pass with some splendid views along the route.
 I recommend planning the journey so as to be in Wanaka by sunset.
-Get down to the lake shore where the famous lonely tree is an excellent photography location during the golden hour.
+Get down to the lakeshore where the famous lonely tree is an excellent photography location during the golden hour.

 Day 7: Wanaka

 Wanaka is one of those places I wish I had more time to explore.
 Surrounded by the snow-covered peaks and featuring a plethora of incredible hikes, it’s a landscape photographer’s paradise.
 Filling a day here is super easy, yet also slightly frustrating (with so many options, how do I choose?).
-Roys Peak, Isthmus Peak,
+Roys Peak, Isthmus Peak, and the Rocky Mountain are but a few trails to consider.
+Depending on how the day shapes up to be, depart for Mount Cook Village either late in the evening or the following morning.

 Days 8-9: Mount Cook National Park